jenshoej/Power-analysis/README.md

 "- Biomass (Biomasse)"
 "- FossilOil (Olie)"
 ""
-"Danish translations are shown in parentheses and will appear in plot legends."
+Danish translations are shown in parentheses and will appear in plot legends.

-""
-"## Requirements"
-"- pandas"
-"- numpy"
-"- matplotlib"
-"- requests"
-""
+## Requirements
+- pandas
+- numpy
+- matplotlib
+- requests